 Our kids’ generation is not immune from the error of past generations trying to pass love off as a feeling.
 Love is an action word.
 It is the act of sacrificing yourself for the benefit of others.

-It seems that the first thing to go when a child loses his or her innocence is the ability to love.
+It seems the first thing to go when a child loses his or her innocence is the ability to love.
 Not the ability to feel, but the impulse to give sacrificially without thinking about it.
-I believe that this is because kids in our American culture are so habituated in getting that it doesn’t even occur to them to give.
+I believe this is because kids in our culture are so habituated in getting that it never occurs to them to give.

 Remember, a child’s “reality” is limited by his or her perception, just as an adult’s is.
 But the less life experience you have, the narrower your perception.
 Children don’t instinctively know the difference between perception and reality, so it isn’t ever going to occur to them to test their worldview.